intentor/adic/README.md

 #### StateMachineBehaviour injection

-It's possible to perform injection on custom `StateMachineBehaviour` fields and properties by using the <a href="#extension-state-injection">State Injection</a> extension, which is enabled by default, by calling `this.Inject()` on any of the state events:
+To perform injection on custom `StateMachineBehaviour` fields and properties, simply call the `Inject()` extension method on any of the state events:

 ```cs
 using Unity.Engine;